SS Great Britain

-When launched in 1843, Great Britain was by far the largest vessel afloat.
-But her protracted construction time of six years (1839–1845) and high cost had left her owners in a difficult financial position, and they were forced out of business in 1846, having spent all their remaining funds refloating the ship after she ran aground at Dundrum Bay in County Down near Newcastle in what is now Northern Ireland, after a navigation error.
+When launched in 1843, Great Britain was by far the largest vessel ever built.
+However, her protracted construction time of six years (1839–1845) and high cost had left her owners in a difficult financial position, and they were forced out of business in 1846, having spent all their remaining funds refloating the ship after she ran aground at Dundrum Bay in County Down near Newcastle in what is now Northern Ireland, after a navigation error.
 In 1852 she was sold for salvage and repaired.
 Great Britain later carried thousands of emigrants to Australia from 1852 until being converted to all-sail in 1881.
 Three years later, she was retired to the Falkland Islands, where she was used as a warehouse, quarantine ship and coal hulk until she was scuttled in 1937, 98 years after being laid down.

 In 1970, after Great Britain had been abandoned for 33 years, Sir Jack Arnold Hayward, OBE (1923–2015) paid for the vessel to be raised and repaired enough to be towed north through the Atlantic back to the United Kingdom, and returned to the Bristol dry dock where she had been built 127 years earlier.
 Hayward was a prominent businessman, developer, philanthropist and owner of the English football club Wolverhampton Wanderers.
 Now listed as part of the National Historic Fleet, Great Britain is a visitor attraction and museum ship in Bristol Harbour, with between 150,000 and 200,000 visitors annually.

 Development

 After the initial success of its first liner, SS Great Western of 1838, the Great Western Steamship Company collected materials for a sister ship, tentatively named City of New York.
-The same engineering team that had collaborated so successfully on Great Western—Isambard Brunel, Thomas Guppy, Christopher Claxton and William Patterson—was again assembled.
+The same engineering team that had collaborated so successfully on Great Western—Isambard Kingdom Brunel, Thomas Guppy, Christopher Claxton and William Patterson—was again assembled.
 This time however, Brunel, whose reputation was at its height, came to assert overall control over the design of the ship—a state of affairs that would have far-reaching consequences for the company.
 Construction was carried out in a specially adapted dry dock in Bristol, England.